Sulpitius Pius

 Other miracles performed by the sign of the Cross.

-[21] At a certain time a man of the nobility, named Theodegisilus, came to visit the blessed Bishop: he showed the affection which he knew was bestowed upon all: and since it was winter, much fuel was heaped upon the fire: the minds of the servants were perhaps occupied elsewhere, and no one was attentive to the danger of fire.
-At length the flames voraciously devoured the roof: and now everything that had been sprinkled began to be shaken, and threatening to collapse, they met with powerful flames: the copious fire had thrown all into terror, owing to the great difficulty, since no one dared to climb onto the roof: with all hope of rescue abandoned, everyone took to flight.
+[21] At a certain time a certain one of the nobles, named Theodegisilus, came to the blessed Bishop for the purpose of visiting him: he showed him the affection which he knew him to extend to all: and since it was winter, an abundance of fuel was piled upon the fire: the minds of the attendants were perhaps occupied elsewhere, and no one was attentive to the danger of fire.
+At length the flame voraciously devoured the roof: and now all things that had been sprinkled began to be shaken, and when ruin threatened they found vigorous flames: the copious fire had cast all into fear, because of the extreme difficulty, since no one dared ascend to the roof: despairing of any help, all took to flight.
 He extinguishes the flames.
-With the banner of the Cross the Priest strove to resist the flames with his hand.
-And to the wonder of all, the balls of flame were immediately extinguished before the Priest of God withdrew his hand, as if they had been surrounded on all sides by the force of the waters of a great river.
+The Priest strove to resist the flames with the banner of the Cross in his hand.
+And to the amazement of all, the globes of flame were instantly extinguished before the Priest of God could draw back his hand, as if they had been surrounded on all sides by the waters of a great river rushing forth.

-surrounded it on every side.
-Nor could it be hidden, when the grief of all made it known: an outcry arose, while the blessed man was weighed down by unusual slumber.
-At length through a disciple he learned the cause of the affair, and hurrying with swift pace, he circled the pyre of flames with spiritual hymns, and in wondrous ways fixed a boundary with his staff, a fiery hill which the flames might not cross.
-From every side, as they touched the neighboring and adjoining houses, the flames turned back upon themselves and were extinguished into one mass, fleeing the boundary they dared not cross.
-Rejoicing, the Father returned to the church to pay the praises due at the morning hours.
+[22] Let us relate a similar deed.
+Within the walls of the city, a certain one of the noble women had filled a great granary with sheaves of grain: in the dead of night a criminal stealthily entered and set fire to it: He fixes a boundary upon the fire. immediately flames surrounded it on all sides.
+Nor could what the grief of all made manifest remain hidden: a tumult arose, while the blessed man was pressed by an unusual sleep.
+At length through a disciple he learned the cause of the event; proceeding with swift course, he circled the pyre of flames with spiritual songs, and in wondrous ways with his staff he fixed a boundary for the fiery hill, which it could not cross.
+From every side, while they were touching the neighboring and adjoining houses, the flames, having turned back upon themselves, were extinguished in one mass, fleeing into a chaos they dared not cross.
+The Father, rejoicing, returned to the church to pay the praises due at the morning hours.

 [23] Let us add a third similar miracle.
-The man of God had built a certain monastery in the same city with the greatest effort, in which he had enclosed a company of virgins and continent women, where he had raised the structure of stones with grand edifices.
-Through the fault of some careless person, when the silence of night came, fire was gradually caught from a wall and grew; soon, breaking through the house, it hastened to reach the neighboring buildings.
-And now the mass of flames had grown into a great mountain.
-At length the Priest of God, summoned by the prayers of his flock, ran to the fold, and with the sign of the Cross prepared to resist the flames of immense height.
-He extinguishes the fire again, with a dove flying down from heaven.
-Immediately in the midst of the pyre a holy aid appeared, in the form of a dove, in which the Holy Spirit had descended upon the Lord when he was baptized.
-Suddenly the flames, extinguished, did not dare to touch the other houses.
-The shepherd strengthened the rescued flock with salutary admonitions, through whose teaching the resolution of chastity shines among them to this day; and while they clothe themselves with the pursuit of wisdom, they consecrate not only their bodies but also their souls to virginity, preparing pure vessels for wisdom, from which they seek holy and immortal unions of the divine word, from which a posterity is left that is by no means subject to corruptible mortality: but how great a grace of abstinence, sobriety, and honesty shines among them with fair beauty, powers of speech cannot convey.
-Let us now return to the thread of our narrative.
+The man of God had built a certain monastery in the same city with the greatest effort, in which he had enclosed a band of virgins and continent women, where he raised a structure of stones with tall buildings.
+By the carelessness of one of the unwary, when night's silence had fallen, with fire gradually growing as it was snatched from the wall, it spread; soon, having burst through the house, it hastened to reach the neighboring buildings.
+Already the mass of flames had grown into a great mountain.
+At length the Priest of God, summoned by the prayers of his flock, came to the fold, and with the sign of the Cross prepared to resist the flames of immense height.
+He again extinguishes a fire, with a dove intervening from heaven.
+Instantly, in the midst of the pyre, holy assistance appeared in the form of a dove, in which the Holy Spirit had descended upon the Lord at His baptism.
+Suddenly the flames were extinguished and dared not touch the remaining houses.
+The pastor established the rescued flock with salutary teachings, through whose instruction the purpose of chastity shines today among them; who, while they clothe themselves with the zeal of wisdom, consecrate not only their bodies but also their souls to virginity, preparing clean vessels for wisdom, from which they seek divine and holy and immortal embraces of the Word, from which a posterity is left that is by no means subject to corruptible mortality: moreover, how greatly the grace of abstinence, sobriety, and modesty shines among them with beautiful splendor, words cannot express.
+Now let us return to the narrative of our account.

-[24] Far from the city, in a place called Anatra, he ordered an immense tree to be cut down with axes, and as it fell swiftly when cut, By the sign of the Cross he turns a falling tree to the other side. one of the boys, his mind occupied elsewhere and standing stupefied, did not flee from death in his heedlessness.
-Immediately the Priest raised his hand with the sign of the Cross, wondrously turned the tree to the other side, and snatched the boy safe from the peril of death.
+[24] Far from the city, in a place called Anatra, he ordered a huge tree to be cut down with axes, and when it had been quickly felled, He turns a falling tree to the other side by the sign of the Cross. one of the boys, his mind occupied with something else, stood there stupefied, and in his foolishness did not flee from death.
+Instantly the Priest raised his hand with the sign of the Cross, marvelously turned the tree to the other side, and snatched the boy safe from the danger of death.

 Annotations